Burks History, Family Crest & Coats of Arms

 - Origins Available:

 The surname is one of the Anglo-Norman names that came to Ireland in the 12th century.
 The surname Burks is derived from the Old English word "burh," which is derived from the Old German word "burg," the common Germanic word for a fortification.
 It seems likely that the first family to bear this surname would have lived in or near a prehistoric fort situated on a hill.
 In the Norman fashion, surnames created from place names or geographic locations were prefixed by "de," which means "from" in French.

 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name Burks to have been recorded over the years include: de Burgh, Burke, Bourke, Burk, Bourk, Gillick and many more.

-Another 227 words (16 lines of text) are included under the topic Early Burks Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early Burks Notables in all our PDF Extended History products and printed products wherever possible.